Back to all articles

 Actual PMI amounts will vary depending on your mortgage amount, the type of mortgage secured, down payment amount, and your credit score.

-According to Investopedia.com, the average PMI annually costs between 0.5 to 1.0% of the mortgage amount.
-For example:
+According to Investopedia, the average PMI annually costs between 0.5 to 2.25% of the mortgage amount.
+For example, here’s the calculations for a $270,000 mortgage and annual PMI costs 1% of the mortgage cost:

-How long do you have to pay PMI?
+How long do you have to pay private mortgage insurance?

 Some lenders might also require a formal re-appraisal of the home before canceling your PMI.
-Additionally, you could be obligated to continue paying PMI for a pre-designated time period.
-Know the terms before you sign.
+Additionally, you could be obligated to continue paying PMI for a pre-designated time period, so understand the terms before you sign.

 MIPs and VA funding fees are paid for the life of the loan, but some buyers are able to refinance these loans as conventional loans to eliminate mortgage insurance charges.